nhsd-exeter/dos-integration/README.md

 Deployment images are instead tagged with the commit hash of the commit it was built from.
 Standard non deployment images are tagged with the timestamp and commit hash of the commit they were built from.

+#### Docker Images

+Docker images for releases are tagged with the version of the pipeline.

+However in the task deploy and test codebuild uses a timestamp and commit hash tag.

 ### CI/CD Pipelines

 ![CI/CD Pipelines](./documentation/diagrams/DevOps-Pipelines%20and%20Automation.drawio.png)